survivejs/webpack-book/manuscript/packages/02_authoring.md

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take pain out of the release process while automating a part of it.
 For instance, it can detect possible breaking changes and generate change logs.

 T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
-Sometimes it's possible to overlook a use case that may not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.
+Sometimes it's possible to overlook a use case that is not a part of the public API even and break a dependency. *dont-break* helps with that particular problem.

 ### Respect the SemVer